acets-team/ace/README.md

 - Async data requests (seen below @ `load()`) run simultaneously and populate in app once resolved!
 - If this page is refreshed, data begins gathering on the server
 - If this page is navigated to via a link w/in the app (SPA navigation), then the data request starts from the browser
+- How to:
-- First w/in your API definition
+    1. First w/in your API definition: `export const GET = new API('/api/character/:element', 'apiCharacter')`
-    1. Specify `.fn('apiCharacter')`
-    1. Place the function name you want in there
-- & then to use it:
+    1. & then call your API w/in the `route` or `layout` as many times as ya ❤️:
     ```tsx
     import '@ace/shimmer.styles'
     import { load } from '@ace/load'